xmhuang0611/tech-compass/docs/db-design.md

 ## Overview

-This document details the MongoDB collections and their schemas for the Tech Solutions (TSL) platform.
+This document details the MongoDB collections and their schemas for the Tech Compass (TC) platform.
 All collections use MongoDB's default `_id` field as the primary key.

 ## Audit Fields